 The executive summary should provide the reader with a high level overview of the venue's application and should be no more than one (1) page.
 The executive summary should concisely detail:

-- current number of GMEs and/or PMPs held by the venue, - current harm minimisation and responsible gambling practices and services offered by the venue, and - the positive contribution the venue proposes to make if the GMT increase application is approved.
+- ▲ the venue's location, including which SA2 it is in, - current number of GMEs and/or PMPs held by the venue, - current harm minimisation and responsible gambling practices and services offered by the venue, and - ▲ the positive contribution the venue proposes to make if the GMT increase application is approved.